-In 2015 our director Lucy Scott-Moncrieff attended a seminar at which Karl Chapman, then CEO of Riverview Law (now EY Riverview Law), a Liverpool-based alternative legal service provider, spoke about the virtual assistant technology platform the company had developed known as KIM (Knowledge, Insight, Meaning).
+In 2015 our director Lucy Scott-Moncrieff attended a seminar at which Karl Chapman, then CEO of Riverview Law (now EY Riverview Law), a Liverpool-based alternative legal service provider.
+Karl spoke about a virtual assistant technology platform known as KIM (Knowledge, Insight, Meaning) which they were helping launch in the UK.
 It occurred to Lucy that this technology could be harnessed to improve access to justice by enabling community groups to connect clients and pro bono legal advisers.
 Lucy’s vision became The Jeanie Project.

-Since then, EY Riverview Law have provided us with free access to the KIM platform and The Jeanie Project has received funding from the Legal Education Foundation to pilot the technology with community groups.
+Since then, KIM Technologies have provided us with free access to their platform and The Jeanie Project has received funding from the Legal Education Foundation to pilot the technology with community groups.
 Recently, it successfully raised additional funds to help further the aims of the project, through a CrowdJustice crowdfunder.

 Who we are

-- Lucy Scott-Moncrieff: Managing Director of Scott-Moncrieff; former President of the Law Society
+- Lucy Scott-Moncrieff CBE: Managing Director of Scott-Moncrieff; former President of the Law Society

 - Richard Miller: the Head of Justice at the Law Society of England and Wales